ESPY Awards: Timing

 Between 1993 and 2001, the ceremony was held each year in either February or March and was broadcast recorded on ESPN.

 Between 2002 and 2019, from 2022 to 2023, and since 2025, the ceremony has been held on the second or third Wednesday of July, one day after the Major League Baseball (MLB) All-Star Game, as it marks the only day of the year on which none of the major North American professional leagues nor college sports programs have games scheduled.
-The National Basketball Association, National Football League, and National Hockey League are not in-season, though the NBA's post-draft training camp NBA Summer League is taking place and NFL teams are getting ready for training camp, colleges are in recess for the summer, and MLB does not contest games on the day following its all-star game.
-Thus, major sports figures except for those in the WNBA, which is in-season; cycling, which has the Tour de France; minor league baseball; and golf, where The Open Championship usually starts that evening, are available to attend.
+The National Basketball Association, National Football League, and National Hockey League are not in-season, although the NBA's post-draft training camp NBA Summer League occurs and NFL teams prepare for training camp, colleges are on summer vacation, and MLB does not contest games on the day following its all-star game.
+Therefore, major sports figures except for those in the WNBA, which is in-season; cycling, which has the Tour de France; minor league baseball; and golf, where The Open Championship usually starts that evening, are available to attend.
 The show historically aired on the subsequent Sunday four days later, although the results were reported publicly by ESPN.com.
 In 2024, the ceremony was held on the second Thursday of July.

 In 2010, the ceremony was aired live by ESPN for the first time since 2003.
 In 2015, the ESPY Awards moved to network television, airing on ESPN's corporate sister network ABC.

 Location

-The first seven editions of the ESPYs were held in New York City—in 1993 and 1994 at Madison Square Garden and from 1995 through 1999, at Radio City Music Hall.
-The awards relocated to Las Vegas, Nevada, for two years beginning in 2000, and ultimately settled at the Dolby Theatre in Hollywood, California.
-In 2006, it was announced that the awards would move in 2008 to the Peacock Theater (formerly the Microsoft Theater), to be situated as the West Coast headquarters of ESPN at LA Live, adjacent to the Crypto.com Arena in Los Angeles, California.
+The first seven editions of the ESPYs were held in New York City, in 1993 and 1994 at Madison Square Garden and from 1995 through 1999, at Radio City Music Hall.
+The awards relocated to Las Vegas, Nevada, for two years beginning in 2000, and in 2002, moved to the Kodak Theater (now the Dolby Theatre) in Hollywood, California.
+In 2006, it was announced that the awards would move in 2008 to the Nokia Theatre (now the Peacock Theater), to be situated as the West Coast headquarters of ESPN at L.A.
+Live, adjacent to the Crypto.com Arena in Los Angeles.
+The awards returned to Dolby Theatre in 2022.

+In January 2026, it was reported that the ESPYs would return to New York City in order to coincide with Fanatics Fest, as part of a partnership with Michael Ratner's newly launched Fanatics Studios to produce the ceremony.

 Hosts

-The ceremonies have been hosted by comedians, television and film actors, and sportspeople.
-American film actor Samuel L. Jackson is the only individual to have hosted four times (in 1999, 2001, 2002, and 2009).
-Comedian Dennis Miller, actor and singer Jamie Foxx, and talk show host and comedian Seth Meyers are the only others to have hosted the show more than once.
+The ceremonies have been hosted by comedians, television and film actors, and athletes.
+American actor Samuel L. Jackson has hosted the ceremony four times (in 1999, 2001, 2002, and 2009).
+Comedian Dennis Miller, actor and singer Jamie Foxx, and talk show host and comedian Seth Meyers have hosted the show twice.